gruijter/netgear.js/README.md

 # Supported routers

-It has been tested with the Netgear R7000 router.
+In general: If you can use the genie app to manage the router then this module will most likely work.
+The module is confirmed to work with WNDR4500v2, R6250, R7000, R7800, R8000 and Orbi.
-According to the NETGEAR Genie app description, the following routers might also work:
+You can check the router version by browsing to http://routerlogin.net/currentsetting.htm .
+According to the NETGEAR Genie app description, the following routers might work:

 Wi-Fi Routers:
 AC1450